HazemSamir/HazemSamir.github.io/_posts/2016-05-17-espace-intern-exam.md

 1. What is fork bomb?

-2. You are stuck at a desert island and you have to choose 5 command lines to live with, what would you choose?
+2. You are stuck at a desert island and you have to choose 5 command-line utilities to live with, what would you choose?

 3. Explain how the linux boot works as much detailed as possible starting from pressing the power button.